 Pelvic Floor Disorders

-Pelvic floor (pelvic support) disorders involve a dropping down (prolapse) of the bladder, urethra, small intestine, rectum, uterus, or vagina caused by weakness of or injury to the ligaments, connective tissue, and muscles of the pelvis.
+Pelvic floor disorders involve a dropping down (prolapse) of the bladder, urethra, small intestine, rectum, uterus, or vagina caused by weakness of or injury to the ligaments, connective tissue, and muscles of the pelvis.

 Pelvic floor disorders occur only in women and become more common as women age.
 During their lifetime, about 1 of 11 women needs surgery for a pelvic floor disorder.